How Applicant Tracking Systems Work and How to Optimize Your Resume for ATS

 Are there times when ATS optimization is not essential?

-If you are applying to jobs through a recruiter who is filtering applications on the company's behalf, you likely don't need to worry.
+If you are applying to jobs through a recruiter, you likely don't need to worry.

 If someone within the company has referred you, your application will probably be looked at more closely as well.